LinnyPurple/Lachlan-George-Joey/docs/ui-components/printnumbers.md

 This allows us to print the second of `10` and complete the program.

-3.We can finish off the program by printing the last `new line` to improve clarity and readability Enter `>` followed by `.` to generate a new line.
+3. We can finish off the program by printing the last `new line` to improve clarity and readability Enter `>` followed by `.` to generate a new line.
 `>.`